alphacentaury-github/ReactionGUI/README.md

 1. type 'python main.py' in the terminal.( within python environment)
 2. modify 'main.bat' file for the correct path and run batch file.
 3. For OSX and linux : set the executable file path using the 'Configure' menu.

+## Known Errors
+1. Symptom : DLL load failed while importing xxx
+   Solution: update anaconda(or python packages) to newest version
+2. Symptom : No experimental data for fitting
+   Solution : One have to click "exp data" button before fitting.